19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Companions.md

 # Companions

 *Optional Rule*
 Companions follow the party into great danger, even the [Shadowcurse](../Game%20Procedures/Hazards/Shadowcurse.md).
-Companions are a great option for games with fewer players (1-3) to help bolster their effectiveness.
+Companions are a great option for games with fewer players (1-3) to help bolster the party's effectiveness.

 ## Number of Companions